Think Kids (Singapore) child psychologists are experienced in psychometric & diagnostic testing, such as, Autism assessment and ADHD assessment.

 Autism is typically diagnosed in early childhood, although some individuals may not be diagnosed until later in life.
 Some common signs and symptoms of autism include:

 The causes of autism are not fully understood, but research suggests that a combination of genetic and environmental factors may contribute to its development.
-There is no cure for autism, but early intervention and treatment can help individuals with autism develop skills and improve their quality of life.
-Treatment may include behavioral interventions, speech and language therapy, occupational therapy, and medication for co-occurring conditions.
+There is no cure for autism, but early intervention can help individuals with autism develop skills and improve their quality of life.
+Therapy may include behavioral interventions, speech and language therapy, occupational therapy, and medication for co-occurring conditions.

 The process for autism assessment in Singapore typically involves several steps, which may vary depending on the individual’s age, symptoms, and other factors.
 Autism assessment process is carried out by a child psychologist at Think Kids clinic in Singapore and may include the following steps: